 - A visual timetable can also let the child know when their sensory breaks are or unexpected events or changes are happening.

 I sometimes see visual timetables as wallpaper, and by that I mean, they are pretty pictures on the wall – but then sometimes the pictures are not even that day’s schedule and the child hasn’t been taught to manage the timetable themselves.
 It can then be I am told “Oh, we tried a visual timetable but it didn’t work,” Or “They don’t need a visual timetable, they’ve grown out of it,” but the pupil still has poor independence and organisation skills.

 Visual timetables grow with the child.
 They should be age and developmentally appropriate.
 I have one – It’s a full term calendar on one sheet that I write in all my school visits, INSET sessions and meetings.
 It’s visual and I’d be very anxious (not to mention, totally lost) without it.
 Diaries and lists provide a similar visual aid to my life and how it is organised (or not!).
-If we want our pupils with ASC to be able to develop good organisation skills, a visual timetable can be a great start.
+If we want autistic pupils to be able to develop good organisation skills, a visual timetable can be a great start.
 Choose the right format for the child and you will get it right.
 We might start with objects of reference, use photos or symbols or colour coded words, and the format can develop as the child does.
 Sometimes teachers thing a child doesn’t need it anymore and take it away.
 Then the child’s behaviour and independence can begin to deteriorate.
 It is often the case that what they needed was an updated timetable rather than taking it away.
 It can surprise us how much the child was relying on their visual timetable.
 It is ok to have one all their lives – as they get older we teach them to self-manage their timetable more and develop their own formats if necessary.
 Like we do as adults with our diaries and lists.